 The criteria for the award include: dedication, innovation, enthusiasm and inspiration in making a difference, both to bats and to people, helping make BCT's vision become a reality.

-Thank you to everyone who nominated people and/or voted this year.
-A total of 12 bat workers (including three joint nominations) were nominated this year and we received over 200 votes.
+Thank you to everyone who provided nominations and/or taken the time to vote.
+A total of 3 bat workers were nominated in 2023 and we received over 170 votes.